List of Kuruluş: Osman episodes

-This is a list of episodes from the Turkish TV series, Kuruluş: Osman.
-Kuruluş: Osman is the sequel to Diriliş: Ertuğrul, it premiered in Turkey on 20 November 2019 and is ongoing as of 2020.
+This is a list of episodes from the Turkish TV series Kuruluş: Osman.
+It is a sequel to Diriliş: Ertuğrul, which premiered in Turkey on 20 November 2019 and is ongoing as of 2020.
 The show has also been a great success in Albania, where it is the "most watched TV show" in the country.
 In Albania, the show is called "Osmani".
-The show has also been gaining popularity in Pakistan and India as well.
+The series has also gained popularity in Pakistan, Bangladesh and India.